Snowflake-Labs/sfguide-frosty-llm-chatbot-on-streamlit-snowflake/quickstart.md

 - Do not reinstall a different version of `pyarrow` after installing Snowpark.

 <!-- ------------------------ -->
-## Accessing Data on Snowflake Marketplace
+## Accessing data on Snowflake Marketplace

 Duration: 4